 Timeline of the Utah Black Hawk War 1830 to 1872

-Welcome to Phillip B Gottfredson's detailed timeline of the Black Hawk War of Utah.
+Welcome to Phillip B Gottfredson's detailed timeline of the Mormon Black Hawk War of Utah.
 The timeline begins with Andrew Jackson's Indian Removal Act in 1830, Mormons' arrival in Utah in 1847, to the American Indian Religious Freedom Act in 1978.
 Gottfredson is a volunteer historian for the Timpanogos Nation, and author of the book Black Hawk's Mission of Peace.

 Reading left to right, events listed in this timeline are in chronological order according to year, month, day, followed by the number of deaths of the Timpanogos Nation, Mormon colonists and the event with description.
 Just click on highlighted links to read the story of the events listed.
 The number of Timpanogos deaths does not include those who died from starvation and disease.